agni-bioinformatics-lab/OilMetagenomesDB/assets/documentation/samples/README.md

 ## Dictionary for Materials Column:

-**seawater** - often taken from oil spills

-**production fluid** - the undivided oil production fluid that has not yet separated

-**formation water** - water that is together with oil and solid phase, but which contains very little oil

-**injection water** - water that is pumped in to pump out oil under pressure

-**oil contaminated soil** - soil contaminated with oil

-**soil** - just soil without oil, control

-**crude oil** - pure oil, high percentage of hydrocarbons
+**API** - (American Petroleum Institute) a measure of crude oil density and viscosity

+**clean water** - typically used as a control for water quality comparisons

-**core** - a cylindrical rock sample that is extracted from a well for laboratory analysis
+**core** - a cylindrical rock sample extracted from a well for laboratory analysis

-**reservoir fluids** - same as reservoir brine, may be what is produced but also called in an oil reservoir, a mixture of water, oil and solids, not yet stratified
+**crude oil** - unprocessed oil with a high hydrocarbon percentage

-**drilling mud** - is what's needed to lubricate the drill
+**drilling mud** - lubricating fluid used in drilling operations

 **drilling cuttings** - cuttings that go back to the ground when drilling

+**formation water** - water found alongside oil and solid phases, with minimal oil content

+**grounded water** -  underground water with minimal connection to the reservoir

+**injection water** - water injected under pressure to facilitate oil extraction

+**oil contaminated soil** - soil that has been polluted with oil

+**oil reservoir** - a subsurface rock formation containing a significant amount of recoverable oil, where the oil is trapped and accumulates over geological time

-**oil sands** - refers to a type of unconventional petroleum deposit that consists of a mixture of sand, water, clay, and bitumen, often refers to surface mining
+**oil sands** - a type of unconventional petroleum deposit containing sand, water, clay, and bitumen, often associated with surface mining

-**clean water** - often the control of any water
+**oil wells** - drilled boreholes designed to extract oil from underground reservoirs, providing a pathway for the oil to reach the surface for further processing

+**pipeline solids** - sediment on the pipeline, usually taken to check for corrosion

+**production fluid** - the undivided fluid produced during oil extraction that has not undergone separation

+**reservoir fluids** - also known as reservoir brine, a mixture of water, oil, and solids in an oil reservoir before stratification

+**seawater** - water collected from areas affected by oil spills

+**soil** - unaffected soil without oil, used as a control in experiments

 **solid** - solid phase formed after extraction

-**grounded water** - underground water that has little connection to the reservoir itself

-**pipeline solids** - sediment on the pipeline, usually taken to check for corrosion.